flhofer/dell_TB16_firmware/README.md

 ### 9. 7.4 mm DC-in power
 According to the manual, the Dock does not accept 130W power supplies.
 However, viable power options are 130W, 180W, or 240W.
 The power supply limits the energy that can be supplied to the laptop.
 Unless you have a specific Dell Model, you should not need the 240W power supply, as the 100W limit can only be waived by Dell proprietary protocols.
 Power limits are 40-60W with a 130W PSU, 60-90W with a 180W PSU, and up to 130W with a 240W PSU.
 The Dock identifies the connected power supply through a [one-wire](https://hclxing.wordpress.com/2014/02/06/hacking-the-dell-laptop-power-adapter/) protocol.

+### 10. 3.5 mm Speaker-out
+It works well, but it may be a little too sensitive to RF interference like mobile phones (missing shielding).
+On MACs, you need to edit the advanced MIDI/Audio device config to add the second (either front or back) stream to the outputs in the quick bar at the top right.
+Look for a quick guide online, as it seems to be a common problem.

+### 11. Dell Docking station connector
+Dell Proprietary connection to USB Type 3 port on PC.
+The light does not go on with, e.g., MacBooks, but it works and charges.
 Some users say the TB16 will only deliver up to 60W (20V @3A) for non-Dell systems.
 Unfortunately, this seems true and applies to new Dell systems, too.
 The Dock negotiates over USB-PD the quantity it can deliver to the desktop, and when attached, it only reports a programmable power supply (PPS) of 3A max current and 5 to 19.5V (the Dock's power supply voltage).
 ```
 Adapter: ISA adapter
 in0:          19.50 V  (min =  +5.00 V, max = +19.50 V)